Multiple Personality Detective Psycho: Antagonists

-Gakuso is a very secret, very influential and ruthless company with surprisingly high technology in the field of genetics, shrouded in mystery and sometimes confusing in its goals.
-Some evidence exists that it suffers from serious internal conflict and seems to have a branch referred separately to as "Onihigata".
-Many of the antagonists are involved with Gakuso in some capacity, not always knowing or willing so.
-For some reason, one of the main projects of Gakuso seems to be recreating Lucy Monostone by mixing fragments of programmed personalities in a host body.
-It is revealed in chapter 79 that the reason Gakuso does the barcode experiments is not just to make a perfect killer, but a controllable one who will serve to further their companies aims.
+Gakuso is a secret, influential, and ruthless company with advanced genetic technology.
+Some evidence exists that it suffers from serious internal conflict and has a branch called "Onihigata".
+Many antagonists are involved with Gakuso, though not always knowingly or willingly.
+One of Gakuso's main projects is recreating Lucy Monostone by mixing fragments of programmed personalities into a host body.
+Chapter 79 reveals that Gakuso does the barcode experiments not just to make a perfect killer, but a controllable one that will serve to further their company's aims.
 After hints in previous issues, Gakuso's larger political goals are fleshed out in #12.